leohentschker/vslint/README.md

 // extend jest's expect
 expect.extend(extendExpectDesignReviewer({
   // global CSS paths that enable correct rendering
-  cssPath: './styles/globals.css',
+  customStyles: ['./styles/globals.css'],
   // set custom UX rules, default rules are in @vslint/jest/rules
   rules: [{
     ruleid: "text-too-wide",
-		description:
-			"If any line of text contains more than 75 characters, mark it as true; otherwise, mark it as false.", }],
+		description: "If any line of text contains more than 75 characters, mark it as true; otherwise, mark it as false.", }],
   // pass the calls through OpenAI's multi-modal models
   model: {